work7z/LafTools/README.md

 ## 1. Setup System Environment

-For the sake of simplicity, let's say that you've cloned this repository to `C:\\Users\jerry\\project\\laftools-repo` on Windows or `/Users/jerry/projects/laftools-repo` on Linux/MacOS, then you should declare env and set config below in your file **~/.bashrc**, or just simply execute them before running any command.
+For the sake of simplicity, let's say that you've cloned this repository to either `C:\\Users\jerry\\project\\laftools-repo` on Windows or `/Users/jerry/projects/laftools-repo` on Linux/MacOS, then you should declare env and set config below in your file **~/.bashrc**, or simply execute them before running any command.

 If you're using Windows, please ensure that all commands are executed in git-bash, learn more please refer to [CONTRIBUTION](CONTRIBUTION.md).
 Apart from this, it is recommended to avoid using any whitespace or non-English characters in the file path where this project is located.